MedVisBonn/MedVisBonn.github.io/index.md

 - OVD_IOL_insertion: The intraocular lens is implanted into the capsular bag.
 - OVD_wash: Remaining viscoelastic is removed.
 - stromal_hydration: Incisions are hydrated for self-sealing.
-- conjunctival_cautery: Bleeding is controlled with diathermy.
+- tunnel_suture: Bleeding is controlled with diathermy en suture.

 ## Challenge timeline